sarahciston/codingcare/_drafts/Lavender-SurveillancePaper.md

 "The tendency to exaggerate the nature (and emergent capabilities) of the machine leads to our perpetuating a debilitating myth regarding machines which, far from enabling us to design strategic disruptive capabilities, only distracts us in potentially dangerous ways.
 We have to recognize that the privilege that we accord to the human and our perception of and belief in the unbridgeable ontological gap between humans and machines, which is underwritten by our onto-cultural conditioning, is misguided" [@guhaProfoundDiscontinuitiesHumans2023].

+"The battlefield on one hand, the kitchen on the other, comprise twinned sites of (in)security and the domestic spaces that are its opposite and object. iRobot delivers into these spaces “innovation” in the form of robot workers dedicated to the safety and comfort of their human proprietors: “from cleaning floors to disarming explosives, we constantly strive to find better ways to tackle dull, dirty and dangerous missions.”
+24" [@@suchmanSituationalAwarenessDeadly2015, 17]
+"sight is never natural, that perspective is always political, and that the ability to zoom through landscapes or to designate borders is unevenly distributed, enabled by infrastructures of power that we would do well to remember and question."
+[Caren Kaplan via Suchman]
+**"How do bodies become persons within these apparatuses, and persons become targets?"** [@@suchmanSituationalAwarenessDeadly2015]